 JD Networking Group

 Meets: 3rd Thursday every month from 12:00pm to 12:50pm to discuss networking tactics and search strategies.
-Each presenter will close the meeting with an exercise for the attendees to use in the real world.
 Meetings are FREE to attend in person.

 Does your company have a referral program?
 Join us.
 Meet people.
 Need Job leads?
 Join us.
 Just need to grow your network?
 Join us.

-A repository of all JDNG presentations are currently available in the JDNG Archive for members of SpeedUpMyJobSearch.com.
-Use the 3 Day Free Trial to log in and watch a few.
-Check out the rest of the training available while you’re in there.
-If you want a new job, that site can show you get it.
-It’s backed by more than 350 recruiting firms across the United States, and more than 100 people like you have written testimonials about our training.
-If you really want a new job, this can show you how to get it.
-Don’t wait any longer, get started!
+A repository of all JDNG presentations are currently available in the JDNG Archive for members of SpeedUpMyJobSearch.com, backed by more than 350 recruiting firms across the United States, and more than 100 people like you have written testimonials about the training.

 Previous speakers have included Lee Junkans (top left), Joy Maguire Dooley (top right), Robert Podgorski (bottom left), Jim Klink (bottom middle) and Jim Fergle (bottom right).